sfirke/janitor/README.md

 -   On a vector, when tabulating a single variable - e.g., `tabyl(roster$subject)`
 -   On a data.frame, specifying 1, 2, or 3 variable names to tabulate : `roster %>% tabyl(subject, employee_status)`.
-    -   Here the data.frame is passed in with the `%>%` pipe; this allows for dplyr commands earlier in the pipeline
+    -   Here the data.frame is passed in with the `%>%` pipe; this allows `tabyl` to be used in an analysis pipeline

 #### tabyl()